SAP/abap-file-formats/doc/specification.md

 is added.
 Remark that also the `$required` annotation leads to such a behavior.

 ### Default Values
-To ensure that only components whose value is not equal to a specific default value are written to schema, the annotation
+To ensure that only components whose value is not equal to a specific default value are written to the schema, the annotation
 ```abap
 "! $default
 ```